-(i) An occurrence involving a commercial motor vehicle operating on a public road which results in:

-(a) A fatality;

-(b) Bodily injury to a person who, as a result of the injury, immediately receives medical treatment away from the scene of the accident; or

-(c) One or more motor vehicles incurring disabling damage as a result of the accident, requiring a vehicle to be transported away from the scene by a tow truck or other vehicle.

-(ii) "Disabling Damage" is further defined as damage, which precludes departure of a motor vehicle accident in its usual manner in daylight after simple repairs.

-(a) Inclusions: Damage to motor vehicles that could have been driven, but would have been further damage if so driven:

-(b) Exclusions:

-(i) Damages which can be remedied temporarily at the scene of the accident without special tools or parts.

-(ii) Tire disablement without other damage even if no spare time is unavailable.

-(iii) Headlamp damage or taillight damage.

-(iv) Damage to turn signals, horn or windshield wipers, which make them inoperative.
+- (i) An occurrence involving a commercial motor vehicle operating on a public road which results in: - (a) A fatality; - (b) Bodily injury to a person who, as a result of the injury, immediately receives medical treatment away from the scene of the accident; or - (c) One or more motor vehicles incurring disabling damage as a result of the accident, requiring a vehicle to be transported away from the scene by a tow truck or other vehicle. - (ii) "Disabling Damage" is further defined as damage, which precludes departure of a motor vehicle accident in its usual manner in daylight after simple repairs. - (a) Inclusions: Damage to motor vehicles that could have been driven, but would have been further damage if so driven: - (b) Exclusions: - (i) Damages which can be remedied temporarily at the scene of the accident without special tools or parts. - (ii) Tire disablement without other damage even if no spare tire is unavailable. - (iii) Headlamp damage or taillight damage. - (iv) Damage to turn signals, horn or windshield wipers, which make them inoperative.

-An employee shall be disqualified by issuance of a letter of disqualification for a period of one (1) year following a refusal to give a urine sample or breath alcohol test, and a driver/employee shall be disqualified by issuance of a letter of disqualification for a period of one d.
+An employee shall be disqualified by issuance of a letter of disqualification for a period of one (1) year following a refusal to give a urine sample or alcohol test, and a driver/employee shall be disqualified by issuance of a letter of disqualification for a period of one (1) year for a positive test of controlled substance use, when the driver/employee has been involved in a fatal accident.

+d.
 Return to Duty Testing: An employee who refuses to submit to or does not receive a verified negative alcohol or controlled substances test shall not return to duty until the employee receives a verified negative alcohol or controlled substances test administered under this program and the Medical Review Officer or Substance Abuse Professional has determined that the employee may return to duty.